ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

     * [http://amzn.com/B00BC39YFQ](http://amzn.com/B00BC39YFQ)

 * * *

 ## Chairman's Award

 * The Chairman's award is awarded to a team that best exemplifies the goals and mission of *FIRST*.
 It shouldn't be something you go for because it sounds prestegious, but rather something a team should work for if a majority of their actions both on and off season reflect the *FIRST* mission.
+Few teams have ever one, and even fewer have won it multiple times.
+What exactly a Chairman's team *is* is highly debated, as well as the secret sauce of the competition to an extent.
+Not what a team should be, being gracious, professional, and one who shares their love of Science, Technology, Engineering and Mathematics with *all*, but rather *how* you get there.

+In short, Chairman's is about the journey to *and* the destination, rather than *just* the destination that all teams know.

 [Chairman's Resources](http://www.firstinspires.org/node/4876)